TanyamonSiri/Looker-Studio-Essential-Tips/parameter_date_filter/parameter_date_filter.md

 - **Tableau**
 - Or any modern BI tool that supports parameters and dynamic filtering.

+Note: The solution described below works seamlessly with the BigQuery connector.

 > 💡 **Tip**: Although this guide is focused on Looker Studio, the concept of parameter-driven filtering is applicable across most BI platforms.